 In its governance, Orion Corporation follows the Finnish Corporate Governance Code 2020 for companies listed on Nasdaq Helsinki Ltd. Orion Corporation departs from the Code's recommendation No. 15 concerning the election of members to the Nomination Committee, which can also include persons other than members of the Board.
 The Company considers the departure justified in view of the Company's ownership structure and the potential for flexibility when preparing for the election of the Board members.
-In addition, the Company regards that the departure promotes the proper implementation of the Company's governance system in such a way that, i.a., the manner applied to the preparation of the composition of the shareholders to be observed already when the proposed composition is being prepared.
+In addition, the Company regards that the departure promotes the proper implementation of the Company's governance system in such a way that, i.a., the manner applied to the preparation of the composition of the Board of Directors promotes the interaction between the Board and the largest shareholders and enables the opinions of the shareholders to be observed already when the proposed composition is being prepared.
 The Board of Directors of Orion Corporation has decided on the departure from the Code when confirming the charter of the Nomination Committee.
-The essentials of the charter of the Committee and the manner applied to the preparation of the Board composition are described later in section 5.3.4.
+The essentials of the charter of the Committee and the manner applied to the preparation of the proposal for the Board composition are described later in section 5.3.4.